jneo8/charm-advanced-routing/README.md

 # Configuration
 The user can configure the following parameters:
 * enable-advanced-routing: Enable routing.
-This requires for the charm to have the JSON file with routing information attached via: ```juju attach-resource advanced-routing routing_configuration=config.json```
+This requires for the charm to have JSON with routing information configured: ```juju config advanced-routing --file path/to/your/config```

 A example_config.json file is provided with the codebase.